- National Criminal Record Check

-Erin holds a B.A. from University of Minnesota in Vocal Performance, is currently working on her M.A. in Education from National University, and has been teaching since 2007.
-Erin is an active performer, educator and entrepreneur whose participation in the vocal arts and theatre community has a wide span.
+I hold a B.A. in Vocal Performance from University of Minnesota in Vocal Performance and have been teaching since 2007.
+I'm an active performer, educator and entrepreneur with a side span of participation in the vocal arts and theatre community.
 Solo and ensemble performances include "Le Nozze di Figaro," "Rent," "The Mikado," "Heidi," "The Hunchback of Notre Dame," choral performances with the San Diego Symphony, Sacra Profana, private events and jazz/cabaret shows.
-Erin has taught in private, community, and K-12 settings, including Gymboree, Young Audiences of San Diego, Junior Theatre of Balboa Park, San Diego Unified School District, and Cajon Valley School District.
-In 2007 Erin founded Prodigy School of Arts, a school for the visual and performing arts in La Jolla, CA, which she sold to new ownership in 2013.
-In her spare time Erin enjoys surfing, yoga, travel, languages, and dance in her spare time.
+I've taught in private, community, and K-12 settings, including Gymboree, Young Audiences of San Diego, Junior Theatre of Balboa Park, San Diego Unified School District, and Cajon Valley School District.
+In 2007 I founded Prodigy School of Arts, a school for the visual and performing arts in La Jolla, CA, which she sold to new ownership in 2013.
+In my spare time I enjoy surfing, yoga, travel, languages, and dance.

 Associate director for high school musical theatre productions Point Loma High School, Clairemont High School, and Thurgood Marshall Middle School.
 Responsibilities include music direction of all solo and ensemble numbers, accompaniment, orchestral and/or choral integration, digital track alignment, foundational vocal training, scene study and character development.